The Rundown

 PROS

-- Superior ingredient additions, such as glucosamine and L-carnitine
+- Added supplements such as glucosamine and L-carnitine

-- Great Omega fatty acid count for healthy skin & coat
+- Great Omega fatty acid levels for boosting skin and coat health

 CONS